-Complete Monster: You can expect to deal with the very worst that the supernatural world can throw at you.
+- Complete Monster: You can expect to deal with the very worst that the supernatural world can throw at you.
 Yet as the following slashers and cultists establish, sometimes you don't need to be a vampire or a werewolf to be truly heinous:

-Larry Meeks, alias Captain Hook.
-A small, pudgy, uninspiring man, Larry runs a bait shop, dresses like he's going on a fishing expedition and has a fanatical hatred of anybody he thinks is better looking, more successful, or stronger then he is.
+- Larry Meeks, alias Captain Hook, is a small, pudgy, uninspiring man who runs a bait shop, dresses like he's going on a fishing expedition and has a fanatical hatred of anybody he thinks is better looking, more successful, or stronger then he is.
 A murderer since the age of fifteen, when he first determined to "prove himself", Larry baits in his victims with kindness, playing the role of the favourite neighbour or kindly uncle.
 Once he's won their confidence, he then subdues them with a gaffhook, and hangs them up in his fishing shack with thousands of tiny fish hooks embedded in their skin.
 Slowly draining his victims of blood over the course of several days, Larry then guts and cleans them "just like a pretty trout."
 Active for years, a recent invitation from the Subtle Collectors' Association (a cabal of like-minded killers) has convinced Larry that it is time to up his game, and he plans to move onto still bigger and better targets in the hopes of impressing upon his compatriots the is the best.
 Totally consumed by his need to hurt people, Larry spends most of his off time talking to his customers about his murders, using fishing metaphors to obscure what he's really going on about.

-Thomas Salvatore, the head chef and owner of the Epicurean Club, and leader of the Pate de Fois Gras cult.
+- Thomas Salvatore, the head chef and owner of the Epicurean Club, is leader of the Pate de Fois Gras cult.
 A would-be chef, and gourmand, Salvatore was never able to get his restaurants to work.
 At least not until he'd visited Papua New Guinea and gained a taste for "long pig".
 Returning home, Salvatore recruited a gang of equally amoral chefs, purchased Briarwood Farms, and used it to raise his food of choice—human children.
 Keeping the kids locked in filthy cages, Salvatore and his compatriots force the children to bulk up on food and stimulants, before cutting out their livers and serving them to their patrons, none of whom have a clue what they are eating.
 Determined that he will be known as one of the world's greatest chefs, Salvatore plans to ride his new-found success all the way to the top—no matter how many children he has to butcher in the process.